techgnosis/tanzu-gitops/README.md

 * `node_memory_Active_bytes`

 ## TODO
-* Figure out TSMgr for TAS
-* Get RabbitMQ into TO
 * Change project name from `tanzu-gitops` to `tanzu-demo`
-* Add Tekton pipelines
-* Add a pipeline to get test-app into TAS
+* Change Harbor password back to Harbor12345
+* Consolidate demo.sh scripts into one mega demo
 * When using OIDC for K8s auth, how do you provide a username and password to `tkgi get-credentials` for use with Concourse?
 Otherwise I get a password prompt when using OIDC.
 It seems its an environment variable.